 In a conversation the participants are not engaged in an inquiry or a debate; there is no ‘truth’ to be discovered, no proposition to be proved, no conclusion sought.
 They are not concerned to inform, to persuade, or to refute one another, and therefore the cogency of their utterances does not depend upon their all … Continue reading In a Conversation the Participants Are Not Engaged in an Inquiry Michael Oakeshott

-Understanding Scientific Terms The Roots of the Scientific Method Close Pop-up all posts in this chapter Science aims to uncover the truths of the natural world through careful observation and experimentation.
-However, it’s essential to acknowledge its limitations, as human biases and errors can influence results.
-Recognizing science’s fallibility leads to a more accurate and … Continue reading The Fallibility of Science Understanding the limits and strengths of science
+Congruence, Coherence, and Contingent Truth The Roots of the Scientific Method Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close Science aims to uncover the truths of the natural world through careful observation and experimentation.
+However, it’s essential to acknowledge … Continue reading The Fallibility of Science Understanding the limits and strengths of science

-The History of the Socratic Method How Could We Be Wrong About This?
-Close Pop-up all posts in this chapter The Socratic elenchus is a method of refutation rooted in ancient Greek philosophy.
-It challenges assumptions through questioning, often exposing contradictions in reasoning.
-This technique encourages deeper self-awareness and critical thinking, much like Conversational Leadership, … Continue reading The Socratic Elenchus A tool for intellectual discovery
+The History of the Socratic Method How Could We Be Wrong?
+Close Pop-up all posts in this chapter What’s the Vibe?
+Please be patient as this may take up to a minute to load… Close The Socratic elenchus is a method of refutation rooted in ancient Greek philosophy.
+It challenges assumptions through questioning, often exposing … Continue reading The Socratic Elenchus A tool for intellectual discovery